1.) What number do I call when it is not an emergency?

 4.)
 How can I get fingerprinted for work or license certification?

 The Belpre Division of Police provides fingerprinting services (though NOT electronic AFIS-type printing).
 Times are set during normal business hours for fingerprinting.
 These times are: Mon thru Fri / 8:30am-845am & 2:30pm-2:45pm.
+The Belpre Division of Police does NOT provide fingerprinting services for concealed carry permits.
+CCW permits fingerprinting must be done at the Washington County Sheriff’s Office located in Marietta, OH.
 The Belpre Division of Police does not supply fingerprint cards for the various civilian applicants.
 Fingerprint cards for civilian purposes are the responsibility of the civilian employer or governmental/social agency requesting the fingerprints be taken.
 There is a fee for this process of $10.00 per fingerprint card.
 Once the card is complete it will be returned to you and you may take it to the requesting agency/employer for their processing.

 5.)
 When will my report be ready (for release)?